rsksmart/devportal/docs/04-resources/06-guides/powpeg-app/advanced-operations/index.md

 ### Pegin:

 There are three types of accounts on the PowPeg App.
-See [supported addresses](/resources/guides/powpeg/advanced-operations/supported-addresses/) section for examples of these types of addresses.
+See [supported addresses](/resources/guides/powpeg-app/advanced-operations/supported-addresses/) section for examples of these types of addresses.

 To select an account to send BTC from, click on **Select the account** as shown in the image below.
 This loads the balance for all the addresses in your hardware wallet.

-> Note: Your hardware wallet must be connected to view this section of the PowPeg.
+> Note: Your hardware wallet must be connected to view this section of the PowPeg App.

 ![Bitcoin account to send from](/img/resources/powpeg/select-btc-account.png)

 Choose the address you want to send TBTC from.
-See the [getting funds](/resources/guides/powpeg/prerequisites#get-funds) section for how to get BTC or TBTC.
+See the [getting funds](/resources/guides/powpeg-app/prerequisites#get-funds) section for how to get BTC or TBTC.

 ### Advanced data